John Lewis-Stempel: Career

 He has written on a range of subjects from Native Americans to fatherhood, but specialises in military history and natural history under his family name.

+He worked for Time Out during the late 1980s, and wrote across the New Statesman, The Independent and The Guardian under a pen name during the 1990s.

-He is a former columnist for The Sunday Express (for which he still writes features), and currently a columnist for Country Life and The Times.
+Lewis-Stempel is a former columnist for The Sunday Express, and currently a columnist for Country Life and The Times.
+His Times column, Nature Notebook, focuses on both nature and farming across the UK.

 His column on nature and farming in Country Life won him Magazine Columnist of the Year in the 2016 BSME Awards.
-His new monthly column in The Countryman magazine will begin in March 2023.
+His monthly column in The Countryman magazine began in March 2023.

-Lewis-Stempel's book Meadowland: The Private Life of an English Field won the Thwaites Wainwright Prize and was also short-listed for BBC Countryfile's Country Book of the Year 2014.
+Lewis-Stempel's book Meadowland: The Private Life of an English Field won the Wainwright Prize and was also short-listed for BBC Countryfile's Country Book of the Year 2014.
 In 2016 The Running Hare was a BBC Radio 4 Book of the Week and a Sunday Times best seller, and was shortlisted for the 2017 Wainwright Prize, The Richard Jefferies Society Prize and the Independent Bookshop Week Book Award.

 He won the 2017 Wainwright Prize with another shortlisted book, Where Poppies Blow, about British soldiers and their relationship with nature in World War I. The Spectator has described him as 'the hottest nature writer around', and The Times as 'Britain's finest living nature writer'.
-The Wood: The Life and Times of Cockshutt Wood, released in 2018, was also a Radio 4 Book of the Week, and Sunday Times top five bestseller.
+The Telegraph The Wood: The Life and Times of Cockshutt Wood, released in 2018, was also a Radio 4 Book of the Week, and Sunday Times top five bestseller.
 His history of farming in England, Woodston, published in 2021, also became a Sunday Times bestseller.